ANNOUNCEMENT: DOWASCO apologizes for unscheduled service interruption in Shawford and Fond Canie - Dominica News Online

-DOWASCO apologizes to customers from Shawford and Fond Canie for the unscheduled interruption to their water supply which was due to technical difficulties beyond our control.
+DOWASCO apologizes to customers from Shawford and Fond Canie for the unscheduled interruptions to their water supply which is due to technical difficulties beyond our control.

+DOWASCO would like to advise customers that we are working to have the problem rectified in the quickest possible time.

 DOWASCO regrets any inconveniences which may be caused and thanks its customers for their cooperation and understanding.